16francej/16francej.github.io/_posts/2018-10-17-OpenSpace:-Peer-to-peer-self-storage.md

 date: 2018-10-17
 ---

 I've spent a lot of my time in the last few months developing a startup.
 I was lucky enough to participate in the Melissa and Doug Entrepreneurship program last summer which gave me a grant to work on the project full time.
 This past weekend I built part of the web app at Hack Duke.
 It was a ton of fun, and my team won "Best Project Hack".
 I'm a huge fan of hackathons, its always fun to come together with a group of people who are as passionate about something as you are.
+We are building the website using Meteor, which is a full stack JavaScript platform that uses MongoDB for the backend.
+It is a really cool framework, great for prototyping rapidly.
+In the future we might try ot port it to something more efficient, but for now I'm having a ton of fun working with it. '

 In any case, here is the "pitch" for my idea:

 Anyone who has dealt with self-storage knows how painful the process can be.
 While current storage options all have positives, each has their flaws.